3x0t1k/3x0t1k.github.io/_posts/2026-08-12-acl-abuse-dcsync.md

 CN=m.harris,CN=Users,DC=corp,DC=local
 ```

 `svc_exchange` already has SPNs registered by Exchange itself — no need to touch it, just Kerberoast it directly.
-But `m.harris` is a regular user account in this group with no SPN set.
-That's our target for fake SPN injection.
+But we're more interested in `m.harris` — a regular user account in this group with no SPN set.
+Why?
+Because if we crack m.harris, we get an authenticated context inside the Exchange Windows Permissions group, which has WriteDacl on the domain object.
+That's our path to DCSync. svc_exchange might crack too, but m.harris is the more interesting target given what his group membership gives us.

 We set a fake SPN on m.harris: